This is the multi-page printable view of this section. Click here to print.

 Low Endor Quality Scores Projects with low Endor Labs quality scores are highly likely to be susceptible to security and operational risks.
 Raise findings for packages with low Endor Labs quality scores.
 Low

-Potential Typosquats Typosquats is a malicious practice where a domain name closely resembles popular or legitimate domain names but contains typographical errors.
+Potential Typosquats Typosquat is a malicious practice where a domain name closely resembles popular or legitimate domain names but contains typographical errors.
 This can deceive or exploit users who make mistakes while typing the intended website’s URL or package name.
 Raises findings for packages that contain potential typosquats.
 Low

 Low Endor Popularity Scores A popularity score indicates how well the software component is being used by developers.
 Raise findings for repositories that have low popularity scores.
 Low

-4 - SCPM policies
+4 - RSPM policies

 Strong information security practices are necessary to secure your open source code used in your development and delivery infrastructure.

-Policies for source code posture management
+Policies for repository security posture management

 Endor Labs comes with the following out-of-the-box policies that help you determine the effectiveness of your security practices.
-See Finding Policies for details on on how to enable, disable, or edit out-of-the-box policies.
+See Finding Policies for details on how to enable, disable, or edit out-of-the-box policies.

 Policy Description Severity